 This SCS example highlights some of the challenges of modeling this type of peril: the localized nature of these events makes the damages and losses very sensitive to the locations they hit.
 This also has consequences on observations being biased towards populated areas: unlike extra-tropical cyclones which have very wide footprints, SCS events can easily sneak through two weather stations.

 Because of this, proxies are often used to model SCS events.
 However, as we have seen in the above example, even if the proxy data can provide the event extent, different sub-perils can lie in different parts of the footprints, requiring good understanding of sub-peril correlation.

 RMS has over two decades of experience in modeling SCS, with one decade of experience in European severe weather risk modeling (HailCalc, Europe Windstorm Summer Winds) and our in-house experts continuously contribute to research on this topic.
-The release of the new RMS Europe Severe Convective Storm HD Models in 2018 will provide a complete view of severe weather events, by including latest research on SCS modeling, sub-peril correlation and an innovative method to assess risks associated with automobile business lines.
+The release of the new RMS Europe Severe Convective Storm HD Models will provide a complete view of severe weather events, by including latest research on SCS modeling, sub-peril correlation and an innovative method to assess risks associated with automobile business lines.

 One Year Since Dudley, Eunice, and Franklin: Understanding Windstorm Clustering in Europe